boson-project/functions/README.md

 Operator installed, or vanilla Kubernetes with Knative.

 ## How can I get started using Boson Functions?
 Boson Functions are still under active development.

-TODO: Describe how to hack your way through the jungle
+If you would like to try working with Boson, download our [`faas`](https://github.com/boson-project/faas) CLI.
+If you don't already have an OpenShift instance with Serverless installed, or a Kubernetes cluster with Knative Serving and Eventing, you can follow our [Getting Started with Kubernetes Guide](https://github.com/boson-project/faas/blob/develop/docs/getting_started_kubernetes.md) to provision a cluster for function deployment.

 ## When will Boson Project be ready for general usage?
-There is not a fixed date at the moment for Boson Function availability, however we are hoping to provide a Developer Preview in late summer/early fall.
+There is not a fixed date at the moment for Boson Function availability, however we are hoping to provide a Developer Preview in the fall of 2020.

 ## Who is behind Boson Project?
 Boson Functions are a project from Red Hat.